-Joint pain can make everyday movements—walking, reaching, bending, climbing stairs—painful or impossible.
-Whether caused by arthritis, injury, overuse, or inflammation, untreated joint pain can worsen over time and significantly affect your mobility and quality of life.
+Joint pain can make everyday movements—walking, reaching, bending, or climbing stairs—painful or even impossible.
+Whether caused by arthritis, injury, or overuse, untreated joint pain can worsen over time and limit your mobility and quality of life.

-Interventional Pain Specialists at CLS Health focus on diagnosing the underlying source of joint discomfort and delivering treatments that reduce inflammation, restore joint function, and help you move more freely.
-We treat joint pain across all major areas, including the knees, hips, shoulders, and sacroiliac (SI) joints.
+At CLS Health, our interventional pain specialists focus on identifying the root cause of your joint discomfort and tailoring treatments to reduce inflammation, restore function, and help you move more freely.
+We treat pain across all major joints, including the knees, hips, shoulders, elbows, wrists, ankles, and sacroiliac (SI) joints.

 Common Causes of Joint Pain